sodascience/osmenrich_docker/README.md

 | Advanced    |                Yes                |            Car, foot and bike            | `advanced`  |

-#### On MacOS or Linux
+#### On MacOS or Linux {#maclinuxguide}

 Once you chose which setup is the most fitting with what required by your project, you need to carry out two steps:

-1. Go to the docker folder for the use case you want to setup and modify what comes after the `=` for the following variables in the `.env` file:
+**1.** Go to the docker folder for the use case you want to setup and modify what comes after the `=` for the following variables in the `.env` file:
    - To select a specific region to use with the OpenStreetMap server, go to <https://download.geofabrik.de/> and find the region of interest.
 Once found, add the name of the country and of the region (or subregion) after the `=` in the following two variable in the `.env` file:
      - `COUNTRY_MAP=` _add name of the country_
      - `REGION=` _add name of the region or subregion_
-   - Without country, find the link to the _map file_ that ends with `.osm.bz2` (usually under the section `Other Formats and Auxiliary Files`) in the same webpage of the country or region you selected and copy the link after the `=` in the following variable in the `.env` file:
+   - Within the same webpage, find the link to the _map file_ that ends with `.osm.bz2` (usually under the section `Other Formats and Auxiliary Files`) for the country or region you previoulsy selected and copy this link after the `=` in the following variable in the `.env` file:
      - `OVERPASS_PLANET_URL=` _add the link to the `.osm.bz2` file (usually under the section `Other Formats and Auxiliary Files`)_
-   - To select the replication server, go to <http://download.openstreetmap.fr/replication/> and find the same region you used above.
-When found, copy the url after clicking on the `minute` folder, after the `=` of the following variable:
+   - To select the replication server, go to <http://download.openstreetmap.fr/replication/> and find the same country or region you selected above.
+When found, navigate to the `minute` folder and copy the URL after the `=` of the following variable:
-     - `OVERPASS_DIFF_URL=` _add the url of your replication server which needs to end with `/minute/`_
-2. Then, just use the following commands to download the map and start the containers:
+     - `OVERPASS_DIFF_URL=` _add the URL of the replication server (needs to end with `/minute/`)_ **2.** Then, just use the following commands to download the map and start the containers:

 ```bash
   # You need to be in the **root** folder of the repository